 Easter Newt eggs are laid singly and attached to aquatic vegetation or detritus.
 They are rarely seen.
 Larvae look superficially similar to Ambystoma but have a more pointed snout.
 A dark bar through the eye can be a good distinguishing feature.
 As they mature, larvae display coloring and patterning similar to that of adults.

-Similar Species: Newts are easily distinguished from other species of salamanders in Indiana.
-An eft could be confused with a red salamander (Pseudotriton ruber) or cave salamander (Eurycea lucifuga), but both of these species have much smoother and wetter skin.
+Eastern Newts are easily distinguished from other species of salamanders in Indiana.
+An eft could be confused with a Red Salamander (Pseudotriton ruber) or Cave Salamander (Eurycea lucifuga), but both of these species have much smoother and wetter skin.

-Conservation: Because newts have multi-stage life histories, often relying on both terrestrial and aquatic habitats, the preservation of forested land surrounding breeding ponds is important.
-Where they occur, newts are often abundant in Indiana.
+Eastern Newts have multi-stage life histories, often relying on both terrestrial and aquatic habitats, which makes the preservation of forested land surrounding breeding ponds is important.
+Where they occur, Eastern Newts are often abundant in Indiana.

 Klueh-Mundy, S and J. Mirtl.
 2014.
 Notophthalmus viridescens.
 Eastern Newt.
 Geographic distribution (Sullivan County).
 Herpetological Review 45:457.

 Minton, S. A. Jr. 2001.
 Amphibians and Reptiles of Indiana.
 Indiana Academy of Science, Indianapolis, IN .